fgoujeon/maki/README.md

         }

         /*
-        Whenever a state machine exits a state, it calls the on_exit() function of that state.
-It uses the same mechanism as the one used for on_entry().
+        We ignore all other events.
         */
+        void on_event(awesm::whatever)
+        {
+        }

+        /*
+        Whenever a state machine exits a state, it calls the on_exit() function of that state by passing it the event that caused the state transition.
+        */
-        void on_exit()
+        void on_exit(awesm::whatever)
         {
         }